-Pierce’s disease is becoming a major threat to grape vines.
+Pierce’s disease is becoming a major threat to grape vines and citrus trees.

 The bacteria responsible for Pierce’s disease, Xylella fastidiosa, was first seen on grapes in Southern California in the late 1800’s, when it was called Anaheim vine disease.
 By the 1930’s and 1940’s, it had spread to California’s Central Valley.
 By the late 1990’s, the disease had spread to several California counties.
 This increase is believed to be, in part, a result of warmer temperatures allowing more of the bacteria to survive the winter.
 According to CABI, Pierce’s disease is now found throughout the Americas, and in Italy, Iran, and Taiwan.

 Pierce’s disease is carried by sap-feeding insects.
 Most commonly, this means sharpshooters, such as blue-green and glassy-winged sharpshooters.
 [Did you know that sharpshooters can consume hundreds, or even thousands, of times their body weight in sap in their short lives?]
 Spittlebugs have also been found to carry this disease.
 Whichever insect is chewing on your grape vines, they inject the bacteria into the vine’s vascular bundle as they feed, making them a disease vector.
 These bacterium then live and reproduce in the xylem, clogging the flow of nutrients and water through the plant.

 Pierce’s disease can occur on a large number of weedy and ornamental crops, such as wild grape, California blackberry, periwinkle, stinging nettle, eucalyptus, live oaks, blue elderberry, and mugwort.
 These plants are not affected by the bacteria that cause disease in grapes.
 But they do provide a transitionary location for the insects that carry the disease to your garden.